-The Primary Dealers will be informed on their compliance with quotation obligations on a daily and monthly basis.
+The Primary Dealers will be informed of their quotation score on a daily and monthly basis.
 If requested by the Primary Dealers, the DSTA will co-operate in an audit of these reports.
-The format under which the information is provided is set out by the DSTA in consultation with the Primary Dealers and electronic trading systems.
+The format under which the information is provided, is set by the DSTA in consultation with the Primary Dealers and electronic trading systems.